Port of Bridgwater

 The Port of Bridgwater is a port, originally located in the town of Bridgwater, Somerset, England.
-Created under an 1845 Act of Parliament, it extends from Brean Down to Hinkley Point in Bridgwater Bay, and parts of the rivers Parrett (to Bridgwater), River Brue and River Axe.
-Although no ships now dock in the town, in 2001 103,613 (metric) tonnes of cargo were handled within the area of the Port Authority (compared to more than 200,000 tons (approximately equivalent to metric tonnes) in 1878), most of which were stone products through the wharf at Dunball.
+Created under the Bridgwater Navigation and Quays Act 1845 (8 & 9 Vict. c. lxxxix) it extends from Brean Down to Hinkley Point in Bridgwater Bay, and parts of the rivers Parrett (to Bridgwater), River Brue and River Axe.
+Although no ships now dock in the town, in 2001 103,613 (metric) tonnes of cargo were handled within the area of the port authority (compared to more than 200,000 tons (approximately equivalent to metric tonnes) in 1878), most of which were stone products through the wharf at Dunball.

 History

-Etymology of the name
+Toponymy

 The origins of the name of the town of Bridgwater are much debated by historians, with options coming from: